LevGoryachev/Foreman/README.md

 <p><b>WebConfig.java</b> - configurer that implements WebMvcConfigurer, sets ViewResolver (JSP pages).</p>
 <p><b>JDBCConfig.java</b> - configurer that implements WebMvcConfigurer and configures connection to database, using  beans JdbcTemplate, DataSource (dependency: spring-jdbc).</p>
 <p>Use appropriate driver to connect to your database.
 In this example -  "org.postgresql.Driver", dependency: compile group: 'postgresql', name: 'postgresql', version: '9.0-801.jdbc4' from MavenCentral</p>
 <p><b>Due to the fact that connection uses user name, user password, this class is NOT available.
-You can see JDBCConfigTemplate.java, you can use it and set your properties and take steps to hide confidential information.</b></p>
+You can see JDBCConfigSample.java, you can use it and set your properties and take steps to hide confidential information.</b></p>
 <p><b>SpringConfig.java</b> - configurer that implements WebMvcConfigurer for additional configuration.</p>
 <h3>ru/goryachev/foreman/controllers</h3>
 <p><b>MainController.java</b> - works with: </p>